black-sat/black/docs/logics.rst

 =================

 Here you find a brief recap of the logics supported by BLACK and their properties.
-This presentation is not meant as a complete introduction to these logics, but rather as a quick reference to make sure the user and BLACK are on the same page.
-For more details we refer to
-:doc:`the Publications page <publications>`.
+This presentation is not meant as an introduction to these logics, but rather as a quick reference to make sure the user and BLACK are on the same page.
+For more details we refer to :doc:`the Publications page <publications>`.

 Linear Temporal Logic
 ----------------------